Evidlo/tomosphero/tutorial/tutorial.md

 ## Reconstruction

 TomoSphero is designed to be used as a component in [iterative tomographic reconstruction](https://en.wikipedia.org/wiki/Iterative_reconstruction) and provides some basic building blocks for setting up an inverse problem.
-Given the synthetically-generated measurement $y$ from the last section, we can use this iterative approach to fit a reconstruction $\\hat{\\rho}$ to our measurements $y$.
+Given the synthetically-generated measurement $y$ from the last section, we can use this iterative approach to fit a reconstruction $\\hat{x}$ to our measurements $y$.

 Compared to more conventional techniques such as [filtered back-projection](https://en.wikipedia.org/wiki/Radon_transform#Reconstruction_approaches), [(S)ART-based methods](https://en.wikipedia.org/wiki/Algebraic_reconstruction_technique), an iterative reconstruction approach built on an autograd framework has many benefits: